Back to main page

 - We count the number of messages sent to the bitmessage network compared to E-Mails.

-The BM/EM ratio tells us, if we need to attach more servers to provide fast delivery.
+The BM/EM ratio tells us, if we need to attach more servers to provide faster delivery.

 - We count the number of currently open IMAP, SMTP and POP3